pdaether/LAMP-CentOS-with-Vagrant/README.md

 ## Usage

 Now, you can reach the webroot with `http://localhost:8080`.
-Also you can find a working installtion of PhpMyAdmin under `http://localhost:8080/phpMyAdmin/`.
+Also you can find a working installation of PhpMyAdmin under `http://localhost:8080/phpMyAdmin/`.

-The Mysql password for root is emtpy.
+The Mysql password for root is empty.

 To login into the VM type
 ```bash